omal19/Symptoms-Disease-Predictor/README.md

 <br />

 ### Description:
-    This project was developed to predict diseases (Prognosis) through the given symptoms.
+    This project was developed to predict diseases (Prognosis) through the inputed symptoms.
-    Developed a website for the same. ( Using HTML, CSS , Python -Flask )
+    Developed a website for the same. ( Using HTML, CSS , Python - Flask )
 <br />

 ### Requirements:

      -  Python 3 or above
-     -  Scikit Learn library
+     -  Scikit Learn (library)
-     -  Flask library
+     -  Flask (library)
-     -  HTML & CSS

 <br />

 ### Information about the dataset:
-    The Original dataset contains the Disease in the given form below:
+    The Original dataset contains the Disease and symptoms in the given form below:

               Hypertension  : headache , chest_pain , dizziness , loss_of_balance , lack_of_concentration
               Fungal infection : itching , skin_rash , nodal_skin_eruptions , dischromic _patches

-    This dataset has been parsed and converted into csv for easement.
+    This above dataset has been parsed and converted into csv for easement.
     Divided into training and testing set.
+See above files.
 <br />

 ### How to Run: